ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-05-iaq.md

 ![makecode-kitronik-aqb-air-quality-18](assets/makecode-kitronik-aqb-air-quality-18.png)

-Clear the text in all three ovals to create empty strings.
+Clear the text in the two ovals to create empty strings.

 ![makecode-kitronik-aqb-air-quality-19](assets/makecode-kitronik-aqb-air-quality-19.png)